porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.design.md

 ### Text color

 The color to be used for Porsche Next depends on the [Porsche color theme](#/web/basic/color) in use.
 In order to support both simplicity and legibility (sufficient contrast), default text is either to be set in Porsche Black or Porsche Light.
-For copy text sizes the Porsche color themes also provide different text state colors, such as Porsche Red for active states or Porsche Grey for disabled text.
+For copytext sizes the Porsche color themes also provide different text state colors, such as Porsche Red for active states or Porsche Grey for disabled text.

 ### Font weights